 As a Realtor, you’ll also enjoy:

 Once you choose your broker and pass your exam, your open real estate license application will be complete, and you’ll be issued a shiny new Michigan real estate license.
-At this point, you’re officially a real estate agent in Michigan, but to become a Realtor, you’ll need to take one more step.
+At this point, you’re officially a real estate agent in Michigan, but you’ll need to take one more step to become a Realtor.

-The only remaining step to becoming an official Michigan Realtor is to join your local chapter of the Association of Realtors.
-Simply complete the application to join, and pay your new membership dues.
+The only remaining step to becoming an official Michigan Realtor is joining your local Association of Realtors chapter.
+Simply complete the application to join and pay your new membership dues.
 By joining your local association, you’ll automatically become a member of the Michigan Realtors and the National Association of Realtors.

 The only downside to being a Realtor is the expense.
 Every Realtor in Michigan pays local dues, state dues, and national dues, which can total several hundred dollars annually.

-Becoming a Realtor isn’t required, but it’s generally a good idea as long as you can afford it.
-You can always start as a Michigan real estate agent and become a Michigan Realtor once your business gets going.
+Becoming a Realtor isn’t required, but it’s generally a good idea if you can afford it.
+You can start as a Michigan real estate agent and become a Michigan Realtor once your business starts.
 Don’t let the annual Realtor dues keep you from getting your Michigan real estate license and launching your new career as a real estate agent.
 Enroll in your pre-license Michigan real estate course today to get started on your new career path!

 Learn more about getting a real estate license in Michigan and get exclusive offers